OPEN STATEMENT RE: FALSE ALLEGATIONS AGAINST HEN HARBOR

 In fact, Hen Harbor has spent thousands of dollars on the animals relinquished by Jhee in 2017 alone, providing them not only with feed, bedding and shelter, but also extensive (including surgical) veterinary intervention.
 Jhee has not reimbursed any of these expenses.

 On top of her ongoing criminal cases in the Santa Cruz county superior court system (Case Numbers 17CR06604 and 17CR01262), Hen Harbor has also learned that Jhee is being investigated for identity theft by Austin, Tex., police department (Report Number 2017-8003370).
-We mention this not to attack her, as we are unaware of her guilt or innocence, but because this accusation fits the pattern of dishonesty we’ve experienced from Jhee in obtaining an ex parte court hearing without any emergency, in obtaining the initial court order allowing her to take the chickens (which the court reversed), and in Jhee's many fabrications and misrepresentations in her defamatory publicity campaign against Hen Harbor and myself.
+We mention this not to attack her, as we are aware of her guilt or innocence, but because this accusation fits the pattern of dishonesty we’ve experienced from Jhee in obtaining an ex parte court hearing without any emergency, in obtaining the initial court order allowing her to take the chickens (which the court reversed), and in Jhee's many fabrications and misrepresentations in her defamatory publicity campaign against Hen Harbor and myself.

 Hen Harbor and I do not deserve being Jhee’s target.
 Her defamatory publicity campaign takes time and resources from the chickens and other animals we care for and we will have to endure any loss of income she causes.
 We choose not to engage these falsehoods further as engagement is time consuming and causes the attacks to increase.